 Of course, regular meetings with government and the very best research mean nothing if the government is unsupportive and doesn’t see that a proposal has widespread public support.
 By mobilizing students and community members through activities as diverse as letter-writing, petitions, mass rallies, protests, and social media, the Federation works to both educate the public about these issues and to put pressure on decision-makers to implement students’ recommendations.
 Broad-based public support and community building are essential for bringing about positive change in our society.

 In 1966, students across British Columbia saw the need to work together with a single, united movement in order to be an effective force for provincial and national change.
-Today, the Federation brings together over one hundred and fifty thousand students from fifteen university and college students’ unions across British Columbia.
+Today, the Federation brings together over one hundred and thirty thousand students from thirteen university and college students’ unions across British Columbia.

 The Federation provides a venue for for students to effectively communicate, collaborate, organize, and mobilize to advocate collective interests locally, provincially, and nationally.
 The Federation also provides valuable services for individual members and member local students’ unions.

 All positive changes to public education in the last century have come from people working together to fight for something better.
 When it comes to building better communities and better public services, we are stronger when we work together than when we are working alone.
-Governments— both provincial and national—are often reluctant to implement policies that benefit students and their families.
+Governments—both provincial and federal—are often reluctant to implement policies that benefit students and their families.
 A chorus of voices calling for a common goal is a powerful tool to bring about change.
-Working together through the Federation gives students across BC, and across the country, a united voice and influence on public policy.
+Working together through the Federation gives students across BC a united voice and influence on public policy.

 By working together for more than 40 years, students have won some major victories, including: